 We recommend that everyone start by reading the following sections: "Introduction to FoodCorps" and "Planning and Evaluating Your Service."
-These sections cover the basics about how FoodCorps serves schools and include required documents and resources that you will become familiar with.
+These sections cover the basics about how FoodCorps serves communities and include documents and resources that you will become familiar with.

 After that, you can continue reading, or check out the Table of Contents throughout the year to find exactly what you need.
-Take the FoodCorps Program Guide to your school, share it with teachers, and bookmark your go-to pages!